remotephone/blog.rmtph.one/_posts/2016-12-27-attacking-yourself-first.md

 dpkg -i linux-image-4.4.0-31-generic_4.4.0-31.50_amd64.deb
 ~~~

 You might also need the image-extra or headers package.
-Reboot into your new kernel, make sure you have the apporpriate packages installed, then compile it.
-If you don't, have everything installed, this is the full process:
+Reboot into your new kernel, make sure you have the appropriate packages installed, then compile it.
+If you don't have everything installed, this is the full process:

 ~~~
 sudo apt-get install git nasm make gcc